 What is the purpose of a business continuity plan?

 A business continuity plan is used to identify possible risks or threats, operational areas impacted, and the appropriate recovery strategy and personnel.
-Use this business continuity plan template to outline emergency plans to keep a business operational in case of emergency.
+Use this business continuity plan template to outline emergency plans to keep a business operational in case of an emergency.

 When should I use a business continuity plan?